dirklo/chart-library-lab/README.md

 Arranger objects will have an `@arrangements` variable, initialized to an empty array to keep track of all the arranger's arrangements.

-The `#add_arrangements` method should raise an `AssociationTypeMismatchError` error if anything but an arrangement object is passed.
+The `#add_arrangement` method should raise an `AssociationTypeMismatchError` error if anything but an arrangement object is passed.
 If the arrangement object is not already present in the `@arrangements` array, it should add it.

 This class will also have a `.select_or_create_by_name` method that will be used when assigning an arranger to an arrangement.